A gas cylinder is a pressure vessel for storage and containment of gases at above atmospheric pressure.

 While materials with unrounded edges couldn’t withstand as much force in tension before bursting, materials with rounded edges can.

-A perfect sphere would make the best container for storing gases.
-But moving and stacking cylinders is much less complicated.
+A perfect sphere would be the best gas storage container, but moving and stacking cylinders is much less complicated.

 Another aspect of safety is the cylinder valves.

 They are designed to break with an opening of roughly 0.75 cm, which lowers the rate at which gas is discharged.
-Large cylinders taking off may be less likely as a result.
+As a result, large cylinders taking off may be less likely.

 However, this still poses a risk to smaller, lighter cylinders.